dart-lang/site-www/src/interop/js-interop/past-js-interop.md

 class JSType {}
 ```

-Users who have used this package will find the syntax and semantics of
+Users of `package:js` will find the syntax and semantics of `dart:js_interop`
-`dart:js_interop` familiar.
-You may be able to migrate to `dart:js_interop` by
+familiar.
+You may be able to migrate to `dart:js_interop` by replacing the class
-replacing the class definition with an extension type and have it work in many
+definition with an extension type and have it work in many cases.
-cases.

 There are significant differences, however:

 - `package:js` types could not be used to interop with browser APIs.
+  `dart:js_interop` types can.
 - `package:js` allowed dynamic dispatch.
 This meant that if you casted the
   `package:js` type to `dynamic` and called an interop member on it, it would
   forward to the right member.
 This is no longer possible with
   `dart:js_interop`.
-- `package:js`' [`@JS`] has different soundness guarantees. `external` members
+- `package:js`' [`@JS`] has no soundness guarantees as return types of
-  would not have their return types checked.
-This is also why there's a
-  [separate `@JS`] annotation in `dart:js_interop` that users should use
-  instead.
+  `external` members were not checked. `dart:js_interop` is sound.
 - `package:js` types could not rename instance members or have non-`external`
   members.
 - `package:js` types could subtype and be a supertype of non-interop classes.
   This was often used for mocks.
+With `dart:js_interop`, mocking is done by
+  substituting the JS object instead.
+See the [tutorial on mocking].
 - [`@anonymous`] types were a way to declare an interop type with an object
-  literal constructor. `dart:js_interop` does not use this annotation and treats
+  literal constructor. `dart:js_interop` doesn't distinguish types this way and
-  all `external` named-argument constructors as object literal constructors.
+  any `external` named-argument constructor is an object literal constructor.

 ### `@staticInterop`

 Along with `@JS` and `@anonymous`, `package:js` later exposed
 [`@staticInterop`], which was a prototype of interop extension types.
+It is as
+expressive and restrictive as `dart:js_interop` and was meant to be a
+transitory syntax until extension types were available.

 `@staticInterop` types were implicitly erased to `JSObject`.
 It required users
 to declare all instance members in extensions so that only static semantics